leytilera/addonscript-spec/docs/api/README.md

 ## Features

 API features can be either part of the specification itself or are specified by third parties.
-Third-party API features should be in a namespace-like format (reversed domain name).
+Third-party API features SHOULD be in a namespace-like format (reversed domain name).

 These API features are part of the AddonScript specification itself: